Planning Your QC Lab with APS Software: is it a Good Idea?

 The summary table made by one of our customers makes some of the aspects we’ve explained more tangible.

-Implementing an APS system in a lab requires programming elements that are inherently foreign to make it work.
+Implementing an advanced planning and scheduling system in a lab requires programming elements that are inherently foreign to make it work.
 Gartner and other industry leaders also warn from using ‘custom software’ because it is expensive to upgrade, even the smallest of future modifications require external expertise, and it’s not scalable.

-Therefore, you probably want to look for a more out-of-the-box system, build specifically for QC labs, preferably one that is enterprise-ready and in the cloud.
+Therefore, you probably want to look for a more out-of-the-box system, built specifically for QC labs, and preferably one that is enterprise-ready and in the cloud.
 Nothing forced, easy to deploy, and an open road for future updates & rollouts, like Binocs.